swathiiyer2/Proxy/README.md

     ./proxy <port>

-Specify a port number outside of the reserved range (1-1024).
+Specify a port number outside of the reserved range (1-1024) for the proxy to listen on.

 Request a page using telnet: